The Nest

 As per the Department of Buildings (DOB), a temporary wall must have a non-load bearing.
 This means the wall does not support the ceiling or any significant structural weight.
 According to the NYC Housing Maintenance Code, when installing a temporary pressurized wall, you must ensure the following:

-Overall, pressurized walls have all the benefits of actual walls but are temporary, making them a potentially ideal solution for loft spaces and apartments.
+Overall, pressurized walls have all the benefits of actual walls but are temporary, making them an ideal solution for loft spaces and apartments.

 A partial wall is a temporary and often necessary compromise for buildings that do not allow pressurized walls.
 Like pressurized walls, partial walls are installed without screws or nails.
 They typically stop about 12 inches from the ceiling as New York City law and the landlord require.

-Unlike a full wall, a partial wall will have an opening instead of a door, which may require some creativity to ensure privacy.
+Unlike an entire wall, a partial wall will have an opening instead of a door, which may require some creativity to ensure privacy.

 Both options can transform a one-bedroom apartment into a two-bedroom apartment, and so on.
 However, only a pressurized wall attaches to the ceiling and has the look and feel of an actual wall.
 Another benefit is the added privacy they provide.